Your emergency fund money and where to put it.

 If the market crashes and you need to sell the ETFs to use the emergency funds, you may lose money.
 The three-fund option is unsuitable for most people, but it is worth discussing.

 Read about the Three-Fund Portfolio here.
-It’s the backbone of the Freelancer Finance i401k and Roth IRA.
-Inside those accounts, which are very long-term, it is rock solid.
+It’s a portfolio used by millions of investors and the backbone of the Freelancer Finance i401(k) and Roth IRA.

 Why are we talking about it?